 Judge Fatima A. El-Amin is a native of Atlanta, Georgia.
 She attended W. D. Mohammed High School in DeKalb County and graduated as Co-Valedictorian of her class.
 Judge El-Amin completed her collegiate studies at Harvard University in Cambridge, Massachusetts, and graduated cum laude with a dual B.A. degree in Psychology and Near Eastern Languages and Civilizations.
 Her senior honors thesis titled, “The Hijab: Investigating the Relationship between Traditional Islamic Dress and Self-Esteem among African-American Muslim Women,” received Magna Cum Laude distinction at Harvard.
 Judge El-Amin returned to Atlanta, Georgia, and received her J.D. degree from Emory University School of Law in 2000.
 She was the recipient of the Emory Law School Dean’s Public Service Award.

-Judge El-Amin’s legal career began (and spanned four years) as an Assistant District Attorney in DeKalb County.
+Judge El-Amin’s legal career began as an Assistant District Attorney in DeKalb County.
 She prosecuted adult and juvenile offenders in the Superior Court and Juvenile Court divisions of the District Attorney’s Office.
 She also worked in the Condemnations and White Collar Crime divisions of the office.
 As an appellate attorney in the D.A.’s office, Judge El-Amin tendered briefs and oral arguments before both the Georgia Supreme Court and the Georgia Court of Appeals.

 In 2004, Judge El-Amin joined a private real estate practice in East Point, Georgia, and represented clients in commercial property disputes.
 A year later, Judge El-Amin returned to public interest law as a Senior Attorney in the DeKalb County Child Advocacy Center.
 She was quickly promoted to Supervising Attorney, and was responsible for overseeing litigation and advocacy efforts on behalf of abused and neglected child-clients.
 She remained with the Child Advocacy Center for nearly ten years until April 2014, when she was appointed as a full Juvenile Court Judge by the Superior Court Judges of DeKalb County.